A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Disintegrated PAC-Bayesian theorems

-By combining the two bounds with a union bound argument, we obtain the desired result. \end{proof} \end{theorem}
+Lastly, we combine the two bounds with a union-bound argument. \end{proof}

+As for the general classical PAC-Bayesian bounds (Theorem~\ref{theorem:general-classic}), the above theorem can be seen as the starting point of the derivation of generalization bounds depending on the choice of the function~$\phi$, as done in Corollary~\ref{corollary:nn} in Section~\ref{sec:training-method}; this property makes it the main result of our paper.

-{}Note that Hölder's inequality is used differently in the classic PAC-Bayes bound's proof.
+{}In its proof, Hölder's inequality is used differently than in the classic PAC-Bayes bound's proofs.
 Indeed, in \citet[Th.
-8]{BeginGermainLavioletteRoy2016}, the change of measure (based on Hölder's inequality) is key to obtain a bound that holds for all posteriors $\Q$ with high probability, while our bound holds for a unique posterior $\AQ$ dependent on the sample $\Scal$.
-In fact, we use Hölder's inequality to make appear a prior $\P$ independent from $\Scal$, a crucial point for our bound instantiated in Corollary~\ref{corollary:nn}.
-Compared to Equation~\eqref{eq:renyi-bound-classic}, our bound requires an additional term $\ln2{+}\frac{\alpha}{\alpha{-}1}\ln\tfrac{2}{\delta}$.
-However, by taking $\phi(h,\!\Scal){=}m\kl(\Risk_{\Scal}(h)\|\Risk_{\Dcal}(h))$ and $\alpha=2$, the term $\ln\frac{8}{\delta^2}$ is multiplied by $\tfrac{1}{m}$, allowing us to obtain a reasonable overhead to ``derandomize'' a bound into a disintegrated one.
-For instance, if $m{=}5,000$ (reasonable sample size) and $\delta{=}.05$, we have $\frac{1}{m}\ln\tfrac{8}{\delta^2}{\approx} .002$.
+8]{BeginGermainLavioletteRoy2016}, the change of measure based on Hölder's inequality is key for deriving a bound that holds for all posteriors $\Q$ with high probability, while our bound holds for a unique \mbox{posterior $\AQ$} dependent on the sample $\Scal$ and the prior $\P$.
+In fact, we use Hölder's inequality to introduce a prior $\P$ independent from $\Scal$: a crucial point for our bound instantiated in Corollary~\ref{corollary:nn}.